gnzng/gnzng/README.md

 ### hi!

- 🧲 currently working on magnets at Uni Duisburg-Essen
+ 🧲 currently exploring magnets by x-rays at Uni Duisburg-Essen

  🐍 learning python and data science

- 📉 interested in finance
+ ⚡️ interested in the future of finance

- 📫 hi@gnzng.me
+ 📫 say hi@gnzng.me